holodazoltan/presentation/famous-software-disasters.md

 * **cause**: The divider in the Pentium floating point unit had a flawed division table, missing about five of a thousand entries and resulting in these rounding errors. [more](http://www.willamette.edu/~mjaneba/pentprob.html)
 * **cost**: $475 million, corporate credibility

+# JAS 39 Gripen crash (1993)
+* **disaster**: Swedish JAS 39 Gripen fighter aircraft crashed in Sweden.
+* **cause**: The problem was later identified as the same software malfunction in the flight control system as the one in the crash in 1989 and was corrected as late as 1995. [more](https://www.wikipage.com/en/Accidents_and_incidents_involving_the_JAS_39_Gripen)
+* **cost**: ?

+# Scotland RAF Chinook crash (1994)
+* **disaster**: Chinook helicopter of the Royal Air Force crashed.
+* **cause**: The engine software as 'positively dangerous' as it could lead to failure of both engines. [more](https://www.wikipage.com/en/1994_Scotland_RAF_Chinook_crash)
+* **cost**: 29 passengers died

 # Ariane Rocket Goes Boom (1996)
 * **disaster**: Ariane 5, Europe’s newest unmanned rocket, was intentionally destroyed seconds after launch on its maiden flight.
 Also destroyed was its cargo of four scientific satellites to study how the Earth’s magnetic field interacts with solar winds.
 * **cause**: Shutdown occurred when the guidance computer tried to convert the sideways rocket velocity from 64-bits to a 16-bit format.
 The number was too big, and an overflow error resulted.
 When the guidance system shut down, control passed to an identical redundant unit, which also failed because it was running the same algorithm.  [more](https://around.com/ariane.html)
 * **cost**: $500 million

+# Smart ship testbed (1997)
+* **disaster**: The ship was equipped with a network of 27 dual 200 MHz Pentium Pro-based machines running Windows NT 4.0 communicating over fiber-optic cable with a Pentium Pro-based server.
+This network was responsible for running the integrated control center on the bridge, monitoring condition assessment, damage control, machinery control and fuel control, monitoring the engines and navigating the ship.
+This system was predicted to save $2.8 million per year by reducing the ship's complement by 10%.
+While on maneuvers off the coast of Cape Charles, Virginia, an error brought down all the machines on the network, causing the ship's propulsion system to fail.
+Yorktown was "dead in the water" for just 2 hours and 45 minutes.
+* **cause**: a crew member entered a zero into a database field causing an attempted division by zero in the ship's Remote Data Base Manager, resulting in a buffer overflow.
+* **cost**: ?

 # Mars Climate Crasher (1998)
 * **disaster**: After a 286-day journey from Earth, the Mars Climate Orbiter fired its engines to push into orbit around Mars.
 The engines fired, but the spacecraft fell too far into the planet’s atmosphere, likely causing it to crash on Mars.